Answered By: Philip Gerstein Last Updated: Apr 14, 2017 Views: 132

-Unfortunately, except for the HOLLIS catalog and the Harvard Library portal, almost all online resources of the Harvard Library website are only available to Harvard ID holders (students and faculty), due to the terms of our subscription agreements with online data providers.
+Unfortunately, except for the HOLLIS catalog and the Harvard Library portal, almost all online resources of the Harvard Library website are only available to Harvard ID holders (students, staff and faculty), due to the terms of our subscription agreements with online data providers.

 There are some publicly accessible collections you can use: Digital Access to Scholarship at Harvard (DASH, an open-access repository of research by members of the Harvard community), Harvard Digital Archives, Hathi Trust, Google Books, and especially the resources listed in the Directory of Open Access Journals.